zzolo/zzolo.github.com/pages/cv.md

 - Led a discussion about [Open Data](http://zzolo.org/open-data-crime-presentation) at a [Black Box Monday event](http://www.eventbrite.com/e/digging-into-open-data-a-panel-discussion-with-minnposts-alan-palazzolo-tickets-10212406583) put on by the Minnesota Society of Professional Journalists.
 - Demoed [Lumière](https://github.com/zzolo/lumiere) at [JavascriptMN](http://www.meetup.com/JavaScriptMN/events/139309312/); [(video)](https://www.youtube.com/watch?feature=player_detailpage&v=3C7Moz6p-U4#t=6271).
 - Led a discussion on Open Data and Journalism at [MozFest 2013](http://schedule.mozillafestival.org/).
-- Gave a presentation on [Telling Stories with Data](http://zzolo.org/another-sweet-data-visualization-presentation/#/) as a part of the [Digital Arts Sicences + Humanities](https://www.lib.umn.edu/digital/dash) (DASH) Series at the University of Minnesota; [(video)](https://www.lib.umn.edu/digital/dash/past-events).
+- Gave a presentation on [Telling Stories with Data](http://zzolo.org/another-sweet-data-visualization-presentation/#/) as a part of the [Digital Arts Sciences + Humanities](https://www.lib.umn.edu/digital/dash) (DASH) Series at the University of Minnesota; [(video)](https://www.lib.umn.edu/digital/dash/past-events).
 - Shared [initial thoughts on Ractive](http://zzolo.org/ractive-js-example-presentation/#/) at the [JavascriptMN Meetup](http://www.meetup.com/JavaScriptMN/events/126391322/).
 - Spoke on [why not to use Drupal](http://zzolo.org/no-drupal-presentation/) at the Twin Cities Drupal Camp 2013.
 - Explained [Data Visualization in the Newsroom](http://zzolo.org/data-visualization-newsroom-presentation/) to a Data Journalism class at the University of Minnesota.